mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 But even then, [there is] nothing to do there.
 Forget it.
 All we have to do is, we have to do real zazen. *[unintelligible]*

-If you are really involved in that feeling or idea, that is nothing but looking at your life *after* being[?] life.
+If you are really involved in that feeling or idea, that is nothing but looking at your life *after* [being?] life.
 After.
 Can you imagine?
 The life, zazen *after* zazen, or before.

 **Same person**: Okay, but, it happens anyway.

 **Katagiri**: Oh, of course.
 But how can you see that life before and after?
 Because you are right in the middle of zazen, that's why you can see [it].
 Don't you think so?

 For instance, Gensha ... striking his toes.
 This is completely right in the middle of [it].
 [It] occurs; no pains, no pleasures, no suffering.
-That's why can experience: "Pain.
+That's why he can experience: "Pain.
 Ouch."
 That's why he can see his life after striking his toes.
 If he was not there, he wouldn't see his life after striking.
 He wouldn't scream.
 Do you understand?

 **Same person**: He wouldn't scream?